 Nature Adventures

-• Waterfalls & Jungle Walks: Explore the lush interior of Viti Levu with guided walks that are accessible for most ages and lead to stunning, swimmable waterfalls
+- Waterfalls & Jungle Walks: Explore the lush interior of the main island Viti Levu with guided walks that are accessible for most ages and lead to stunning, swimmable waterfalls.

 Multi-Generational Travel: Bringing the Whole Dynasty

 Fiji excels at “togetherness with breathing room.”
-The larger residences and villas allow grandparents to have their own quiet corner for a book, while the kids splash in the pool just a few metres away.
-It’s a destination where no one feels dragged along—the seniors can enjoy luxury spa rituals and golf, while the younger generations tackle the reef and the rainforest.
+You can choose larger rooms and villas that allow grandparents to have their own quiet corner for a book, while the kids splash in the pool just a short distance away.
+It’s a destination where no one feels dragged along—the seniors can enjoy luxury spa rituals and golf, while the younger generations tackle the kids club, reef and the rainforest.

 Planning the Trip from Canada